arkanoid87/enketo-express/config/README.md

 ##### External cookie authentication

 This allows a deeper integration for a custom server.
 It configures a (required) `url` on your form/data server where Enketo should redirect a user to when the server returns a 401 response.
 That url should set a cookie that Enketo will pass to the server whenever it needs to retrieve a form resource or submit data.
 The url should contain a {RETURNURL} portion which Enketo will populate to send the user back to the webform once authentication has completed.
-See [README](../README.md#authentication) for more details.

 This mechanism requires any enketo-express webform to have access to these browser cookies so the form/data server and Enketo Express would have to be on the same domain (a different subdomain is possible when setting cross-domain cookies).